rern/RuneOS/README.md

 	- Run on USB only - no SD card ([boot from USB](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md))
 	- Pre-configure Wi-Fi connection (headless mode)
 	- Exclude features (can be as light as possible in terms of build time and disk space)
+- Take less than 15 minutes for the whole process with a decent download speed.
 - More details: [Forum](https://www.runeaudio.com/forum/runeaudio-r-e3-t7014.html)

 **Procedure**